 The allocation of graduate supervision for this course is the responsibility of the Faculty of Medieval and Modern Languages and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Medieval and Modern Languages.
 You might expect to see your supervisor once a fortnight in the early stages of your research, and less often as you become more independent.
 Your supervisor will also expect to stay in touch with you outside the eight weeks of full term.
 Graduate students may attend any lecture and most seminars in the faculty, some of which are specifically directed at doctoral students.

 All students will be initially admitted to the status of Probationer Research Student (PRS).
 Within a maximum of four terms as a full-time PRS student or eight terms as a part-time PRS student, you will be expected to apply for transfer of status from Probationer Research Student to DPhil status.
 This application is normally made by the third term for full-time students and by the sixth term for part-time students.

-A successful transfer of status from PRS to DPhil status will require submission of a research proposal and a piece of written work, about 10,000 words long, which should be either a chapter of your thesis or an essay related to it.
+A successful transfer of status from PRS to DPhil status will require submission of a research proposal and a piece of written work, which should be either a chapter of your thesis or an essay related to it.
 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
-This will need to done within six terms of admission for full-time students and twelve terms of admission for part-time students.
+This will need to be done within six terms of admission for full-time students and twelve terms of admission for part-time students.